If there’s one thing that everyone can agree on, it’s this: the worst part of owning a cat is cleaning the litter box.

 It’s been tested to run for more than 100,000 cycles without jamming, so you should get plenty of use out of it.

-If you want a litter box that’s attractive and reliable, the PetSafe ScoopFree Ultra is the best one that we’ve found anywhere.
+If you want a litter box that’s attractive and reliable, the PetSafe ScoopFree Ultra is the best self cleaning litter box that we’ve found anywhere.

 2. LitterMaid Single Cat Self-Cleaning Litter Box – Best Value